 Content Meant to Convert

-Strawman structures also help with content design by knowing what the page needs to support by way of text (long or short paragraphs, full sentences or bullet points, etc.), images, call to action buttons, video, white space, etc. In order to remain on the page, each element needs to contribute to the whole and should not be used if its role can’t be explained in terms of benefiting a user’s experience.
-Strawman structures allow for rapid and agile web development that prevent lags in production and ensure consistency, clarity, and cohesiveness.
+Strawman structures also help with the content design by knowing what the page needs to support by way of text (long or short paragraphs, full sentences or bullet points, etc.), images, call-to-action buttons, video, white space, etc. In order to remain on the page, each element needs to contribute to the whole and should not be used if its role can’t be explained in terms of benefiting a user’s experience.
+Strawman structures allow for rapid and agile web development that prevents lags in production and ensures consistency, clarity, and cohesiveness.

-When all pages are completed, and looked at collectively, they should provide the impression of an engaging table of content that tells a complete coherent story.
+When all pages are completed and looked at collectively, they should provide the impression of an engaging table of content that tells a completely coherent story.
 It should also expose red flags when seen in totality that might have been missed after each page was “dressed to the 9’s.”